Gene Wilder Biography

 Career

-In 1955, Gene Wilder got admission in Bristol Old Vic Theatre School, Bristol, England.
+In 1955, Gene Wilder got admission to Bristol Old Vic Theatre School, Bristol, England.
 He studied fencing there and became the All-School Fencing Champion.
 He returned to the U. S. during the same time and got enrolled at the HB Studio.

 In 1956, he joined the army and went to Fort Sam Houston.
-To remain close to New York in order to learn acting, he served as a paramedic in the Department of Psychiatry and Neurology in an army hospital, Pennsylvania.
+To remain close to New York in order to learn acting, he served as a paramedic in the Department of Psychiatry and Neurology in an army hospital, in Pennsylvania.

-In 1957, after the death of his mother, Wilder was relieved from military service and he started learning acting at HB Studio and side by side did odd jobs like, fencing instructor, limousine driver etc. to support himself.
+In 1957, after the death of his mother, Wilder was relieved from military service and he started learning acting at HB Studio and side by side did odd jobs like fencing instructor, limousine driver, etc. to support himself.

-After years of studying acting at HB Studio, he left the studio and took private lessons from Lee Strasberg and got selected into the Actors Studio and started getting noticed in the Off Broadway scene.
+After years of studying acting at HB Studio, he left the studio and took private lessons from Lee Strasberg and got selected into the Actors Studio, and started getting noticed in the Off-Broadway scene.

 In 1963, Wilder got his first lead role in the Broadway production called Mother Courage and Her Children opposite Anne Bancroft.
 Around the same time, he toured for Death of a Salesman which was televised by CBC.